How To Get Shiny Hair | Expert Tips

 There can be any number of reasons.
 When your hair is not shiny, it’s an indication that it’s dry and needs additional moisture.
 We talked earlier in this article about the causes of dry hair, and, I’ve listed a number of those.
 However, one significant factor that I haven’t mentioned yet, is that hair can be naturally dry.
 If your hair has any kind of curl, or if your hair is thick or coarse, chances are it’s prone to becoming dry.
 That doesn’t mean that you can’t do something about it.

 I talk a lot about the importance of routine in haircare.
-Follow my 8 Ways to Shine Hair and see how dull hair can become shiny.
+Routine will hope you to maximise shine.

 What ingredients make hair shiny?